Kerala Ayurveda Academy

 Do I need the Level I AHC before enrolling in Level II AP?

 Yes.
 Each of the three levels of professional certification is a prerequisite for the next.
 Students must complete the Ayurvedic Health Counselor (AHC) certification, or an equivalent program from another institution, before enrolling in the AP program.
 AHC graduates of Kerala Ayurveda Academy enter the AP program directly.
-Students with equivalent training from another institution undergo an interview process to determine competency in Ayurvedic principles and practices.
+Students with equivalent training from another institution complete a transfer process to determine eligibility, which assesses competency in Ayurvedic principles and practices.

 What is the Anatomy and Physiology requirement?